 Keswick, on the other hand, is a bustling little town.
-On the lake Derwent Water, it’s surrounded by three fells which adds to its beauty and attracts the crowds.
+On the lake Derwent Water, the three fells around it add to its beauty and attracts the crowds.

 Adding to its magnetism is a cultural vitality, another attraction of the Lake District.
 This vitality blossoms through a local drama company, giving performances in the Theatre by the Lake, and art galleries all about.
 It’s a charming town of pubs and shops with flowers everywhere you look.